pattusdev/Network-Virtualization-DHCP-Telnet-SSH-FTP-SAMBA-/Readme.md

 - `auca@2020` if it prompts you to create password, you should get message saying Added user Pattus
-- `Pdbedit –L`  To check a list of samba users
+- `pdbedit –L`  To check a list of samba users
 - `vim /etc/samba/smb.conf`  to open samba configuration file _press shift+g to go to the bottom of the file_